xiix0/scam/README.md

-You will be awarded the Nobel Peace Prize... posthumously.
+You will be a winner today.
+Pick a fight with a four-year-old.